Places of Worship at Risk

-We are also monitoring heritage crime to help focus support where it is needed most.
-We're working in partnership with local authorities, police forces, the Crown Prosecution Service, and faith groups, to reduce levels of damage to much loved sites.
+Places of worship are vulnerable to heritage crime.
+We're funding a post to help the police gather intelligence so support is focused where it's needed most.
+We're working in partnership with local authorities, police forces, the Crown Prosecution Service and faith groups to reduce levels of damage to much loved sites.
+Metal theft remains a scourge and our guidance on prevention, response and recovery underpins our advice to congregations that need rapid and effective support.

 Historic England supports congregations and faith groups using historic buildings, whether they were built as places of worship or have been converted for that purpose.

-We offer advice on adapting spaces and installing new facilities so they can be used for a wide range of faith and community purposes.
-We also help to produce an on-line tool to help congregations prepare Statements of Significance.
+We offer advice on sensitively adapting spaces and installing new facilities so that places of worship can be used for a wide range of purposes.
+We helped to produce an online tool to help congregations to prepare Statements of Significance so they can understand what is important about their building.

 We also provide technical guidance.
-This ranges from conservation advice, to advice upon making buildings more resilient to climate change, increasing energy efficiency and other practical matters.
+This covers a variety of topics from building repairs to making places of worship more resilient to climate change.